 “Using alternative credit doesn’t change someone’s credit score, so if your score is low, all you can do is let time pass while you do the right thing over and over again,” Madison says.

 It’s especially important that prospective buyers with thin credit consult with a mortgage lender, Ross says.
 A lender can provide them with a plan to follow to improve their chances of qualifying for a mortgage.

 Posted In : Atlanta, Buyer Tools, College Park, Credit Score, East Point, Featured, Feed, First Time Homebuyers, Foreclosure, Fulton County, Hapeville, Homepage, Metro Atlanta, Mortgage Assistance, Mortgage News, Real Estate, Short Sale

 This entry was posted on Tuesday, February 19th, 2013 at 7:32 am. and is filed under Atlanta, Buyer Tools, College Park, Credit Score, East Point, Featured, Feed, First Time Homebuyers, Foreclosure, Fulton County, Hapeville, Homepage, Metro Atlanta, Mortgage Assistance, Mortgage News, Real Estate, Short Sale.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.